junqingzou/fw-nrfconnect-nrf/applications/serial_lte_modem/doc/TCPIP_AT_commands.rst

 The following commands list contains TCP and UDP related AT commands.

-For more information on the networking services, visit the `BSD Networking Services Spec Reference`_.

 TCP filtering #XTCPFILTER
 =========================

-The ``#XTCPFILTER`` command allows you to set or clear an allowlist for the TCP server.
+The ``#XTCPFILTER`` command allows you to set or clear an allow-list for the TCP server.
-If the allowlist is set, only IPv4 addresses in the list are allowed for connection.
+If the allow-list is set, only IPv4 addresses in the list are allowed for connection.

 Set command
 -----------

-The set command allows you to set or clear an allowlist for the TCP server.
+The set command allows you to set or clear an allow-list for the TCP server.

 Syntax
 ~~~~~~